 DEI Is a Process, Not a Linear Path

-Most leaders would like to believe that their organizations are making linear – if slow – progress on fostering diversity, equity and inclusion (DEI).
+Most leaders would like to believe that their organizations are making linear progress on fostering diversity, equity and inclusion (DEI).
 Yet in reality, the practice and implementation of DEI culture tends to be a process, not a linear path.

-It’s easy to say your company is diverse and to present it in this way to the outside world.
+It’s easy to say your company is diverse, and to present it in this way to the outside world.
 For example, during Pride Month, many organizations change their logo to represent the LGBTQ+ rainbow colors.
 Although updating your logo is a starting point, this act alone does not make you an ally.
-In a similar vein, if you encourage your employees to update their pronouns on their email signatures, but do not encourage the use of inclusive language in the workplace, you are only addressing a very small part of the iceberg.
-Allyship comes from taking concrete action that supports minorities and communities in tangible, meaningful ways on a day-to-day basis.
+In a similar vein, if you encourage your employees to update their pronouns on their email signatures, but do not encourage the use of inclusive language in the workplace on a day to day basis, you are only addressing a very small part of the iceberg.
+Allyship comes from taking concrete action that supports minorities and communities in tangible, meaningful ways, continuously.
 If your company is treating DEI like a check-box exercise, you need to reevaluate your processes and company values.

 Awareness is a great starting point.
 And yes, actions such as updating your branding and communications are great ways to show support.
 But this is not enough.
 Taking concrete steps to create a culture of inclusion is what counts.
 Consider the following questions: